dataiku/dss-visual-edit/docs/linked-records.md

 - **Additional Lookups:** column names in the linked dataset giving more context to the label.

 ## Known limitations

 - The linked dataset must have less than 1,000 records OR the linked dataset must be on an SQL connection.
 - The storage type of the linked data set primary key must be of storage type **string** or **integer**.
 - The maximum number of lookup columns is two.
 - The linked dataset primary key and lookup columns values should not be empty.
-- The linked dataset lookup columns should be different than the label column.
+- The linked dataset lookup columns should be different from the label column.
 - If a lookup column is the same as the primary key column, then the lookup value will not be shown in the dropdown widget.
 Otherwise it will work as expected.

 ## Example